trufanov-nok/skanlite/README.md

 ## What is done?

-1. **hotkey to start/cancel scanning** - done, needs testing/documenting.
+1. **Keyboard hotkeys to start/cancel scanning**

-2. **hotkeys to switch between different scanner's settings profiles** - done, needs testing/documenting.
-A skanlite.khotkeys file is added.
+2. **Keyboard hotkeys to switch between different scanner's settings profiles** Two above could be imported into Plasma's KHotKeys to automatically predefine hotkeys for two tasks above.
+Settings file is in hotkeys_and_scripts.

-It could be imported into KHotkeys on KDE to automatically predefine hotkeys for two tasks above.
+3. **script for endless scanning without UI interaction**

-3. **script for endless scanning without UI interaction** - D-Bus interface implemented.
-Script to be done.
+4. **HW Buttons support** One more time - if only your device driver works as expected.

-4. **HW Buttons support** - D-Bus interface implemented.
-Script to be done.
+5. **some minor UI bugfixes** - fixed directory selection dialog, file naming in case of empty prefix.